-We have also evolved with the times, taking advantage of new distribution methods as they’ve appeared, including the Web, RSS, Twitter, Facebook, podcasts, and Apple News.
+We have also evolved with the times, taking advantage of new distribution methods as they have appeared, including the Web, RSS, Twitter, Facebook, podcasts, and Apple News.
 We’ve also dropped some channels, such as AOL, AppleLink, BIX, CompuServe, Delphi, eWorld, GEnie, and Prodigy.
 Remember them?
 OK, AOL still exists.
+Sort of.

-Our coverage has also evolved to encompass new Apple products and technologies, and to offer thoughtful commentary on issues of Internet availability, security, and policy.
-Our goal is always to connect events and products with real life uses and concerns.
+While we focus on Apple products and technologies, we also publish other coverage that we believe will interest our readers, including commentary on issues of Internet availability, security, and policy, plus thoughts on the intersection of technology and society.
+Our goal is always to connect events and products with real-life uses and concerns.

 We publish new TidBITS issues in email every Monday night; articles appear on our Web site throughout the week.

 To receive TidBITS via email, you need an account so we can track your email address.
 It’s easy to create a new account, and once you have one, you can manage your subscriptions, change your email address or password, and make comments on articles.

 Also, if you’re a TidBITS member, you need to log in to enjoy our Web site free of paid ads, subscribe to the full-text RSS feed, sign up for email delivery of individual articles, and access discounts on Take Control books and other Mac-related products.
 See the full list of TidBITS member benefits.